Luck and the Law of Attraction

 That’s belief in the fact that you will get what you want, that you deserve it, that it will happen and that you can rely on its happening.
 And that you are completely positive about it and about yourself.

-Now I’m wondering if this receptivity, faith and positiveness can have any connection – however tangential, secular and frivolous – to do with a ‘state of grace’.
-I’m not religious, not Catholic and I haven’t done any research on it yet, so I don’t know.
+Now I’m wondering if this receptivity, faith and positiveness can have any connection – however tangential, secular and frivolous – to do with the religious activity of praising.
+I’m not religious, not Catholic and I haven’t done any research on it, so I don’t know.
+What I do know is that there’s an awful lot of it in the Christian religion, and that I haven’t, until now, been able to see a reason behind the most obvious reinforcing of the idea of God as almighty and wonderful, etc.

 I’ll probably delete this post when I find out that I’ve been hopelessly muddled in my thinking.
 Halfway down a motorway, when I can do nothing about it, the penny will drop and I’ll see how I’ve displayed my ignorance and foolishness and gone live with only half an idea.